phazingazrael/Terra-Logger/README.md

 ## Acknowledgments

 We would like to express our gratitude to the developers of [Azgaar's Fantasy Map Generator](https://github.com/Azgaar/Fantasy-Map-Generator) for their fantastic tool, which inspired and provided the foundation for Terra-Logger.

+We would like to express our gratitude to [Shuggaloaf](https://github.com/Shuggaloaf/) for their [System Agnostic RPG NPC Generator](https://github.com/Shuggaloaf/Simple_NPC_Generator/).
+Currently implemented in basic format to provide basic npc data when loading map.
+Will be extended with customization later.